skip to content

 Admin Contact:

 For all courses, students are asked to complete a departmental application form.
-This must be returned to the NST Part II Physiology, Development and Neuroscience Course Organiser by early May.
+This must be returned to the NST Part II Physiology, Development and Neuroscience Course Administator by the deadline in May.
 Part II places are allocated to students principally on the basis of their Part IB examination results, also taking into account their results in courses most relevant to Physiology, Development and Neuroscience.

 Plant Sciences